Vipoig

 Vipoig (died c.
 A.D.
 341) was a legendary Pictish king said to have ruled from around 311 to 341.
 He is only known from the Pictish Chronicle, a regnal list of Pictish monarchs.
 He is the first king mentioned in the chronicles and was said to be succeeded by Canutulachama.
+The etymology of Vipoig was suggested as from Vepogenus/Uepogenus, connected to Welsh gwep (face) + geno (lineage, family).